Glyphack/Glyphack/content/blog/build-a-crawler-in-golang/index.md

 ## But Why Building Another Crawler?

-I wrote down my reasons in the rate limiter post on why I'm building this stuff from scratch.
+I wrote down my reasons in a [previous post](/blog/rate-limiter-python-2/). on why I'm building this stuff from scratch.
 The short answer is that it seems simple until you try it.